KevinHexin/FPGA-Bicubic-interpolation/README.md

 the main idea is convolution between interpolation kernel and image.

-use Verilog HDL implemented Bicubic interpolation.
+This porject used Verilog HDL implemented Bicubic interpolation.
 I had tested on Intel/Altera(EP4CE55F23C8) and Xilinx(xc7a100tfgg484-2) FPGA.

 Up to now, FMAX = 165MHz  (tested in xilinx xc7a100tfgg484-2, used DDR3 SDRAM, compile in VIVADO 2017.4).